 Of course we all want to sleep better, but those who are working to improve their performance and readiness throughout the day know that the holy grail is improving our amount of deep sleep.

-Not to get too technical, but deep sleep, or the final stage of NREM (or non-REM) sleep, is the time when your brain waves are at their lowest frequency and you are your hardest to wake up.
-(Compared to those of being awake and active at the other end of the spectrum).
-Think about any time you’ve been awoke in the middle of the night and you have a hard time waking up as you’re in an extremely groggy state – that’s deep sleep.
+Not to get too technical, but deep sleep, or the final stage of NREM (or non-REM) sleep, is the time when your brain waves are at their lowest frequency and you are at your hardest to wake up.
+(Compared to those of being awake and active at the other end of the spectrum.)
+Think about any time you’ve been awake in the middle of the night and you have a hard time waking up as you’re in an extremely groggy state – that’s deep sleep.

-Deep sleep, is the time when our bodies are working hardest to recover – strengthening our minds and repairing our bodies from the previous day’s physical exertion.
+Deep sleep is the time when our bodies are working hardest to recover – strengthening our minds and repairing our bodies from the previous day’s physical exertion.
 It’s no surprise that the people who often say they’re well rested have shown that they’ve had quality deep sleep.

 The best way to address your deep sleep, and to improve it, is to consciously and accurately track it.
-Unfortunately, until the last few years, consumer technology has not been advanced enough to offer a way to monitor this without the help of polysomnography and a sleep professional – the former most often found in laboratories or medical centers.
+Unfortunately, until the last few years, consumer technology has not been advanced enough to offer a way to monitor this without the help of polysomnography and a sleep professional – the former which is most often found in laboratories or medical centers.

 Quantifying your nights of sleep allow you to build a baseline of data of your sleep patterns, and then begin to address how to improve it.
-Whether you have a sleep tracker like the Oura ring, these tips are helpful for anyone looking to hack their sleep and feel more rested and ready.
+Whether or not you have a sleep tracker like the Oura ring, these tips are helpful for anyone looking to hack their sleep and feel more rested and ready.

 First off, anyone interested in improving sleep should start by following the basics of what it takes for getting a better night’s rest: Eat healthy.
 Exercise regularly.
 Remove sources of noise or distraction from your bedroom and consider using ear plugs, a night mask or even a blackout shade.

-#2 – Stick to a similar bedtime every night – even on weekends.
 Better deep sleep is about becoming a better creature of habit.
 It doesn’t mean five days on and two days off.
 Keeping a consistent pattern for your body helps it stay in alignment and find the right cycle night after night.

-#4 – No big meals or workouts too close to bedtime.
 We all live active lives and are pressed for time to hit the gym or eat before hitting the sack and starting a new day.
 But the effects of these active or ravenous nights are shown to disrupt sleep, and thus decrease the amount of deep sleep we get.
 Some say it’s best to avoid workouts and heavy meals 3 hours before bedtime.